fabiomolinar/powerlink-rs/docs/architecture/architecture_overview.md

 - **Feature Flag Strategy:** Cross-platform compilation is managed via feature flags.
 The platform-specific I/O crates (like `powerlink-io-windows`) explicitly enable the **`std` feature** of the core `powerlink-rs` crate when standard library functionality (such as OS sockets) is required for those platforms..
 - **alloc:** At least for now, we are relying on alloc for dynamic memory allocation.
 This may change on the future.

+## Crate independence

+To the extent possible, this crate will try to avoid adding other crates as dependencies.

 ## Hardware Abstraction Layer (HAL)

 To decouple the core protocol logic from the physical network interface, a Hardware Abstraction Layer (HAL) approach is mandated.